'Spectacular' SABR Baseball Research Center opens at new San Diego library

 "You come up here and you don't want to ever leave," she said.
 "You're surrounded by baseball.
 It's beautiful."

-To view more photos from the San Diego library's Baseball Research Center, click here.
+To view more photos from the San Diego Central Library's Sullivan Family Baseball Research Center, click here.